Inotiv

 • Contextual fear conditioning

-Watch our on-demand webinar, Alzheimer's and Parkinson’s Disease In Vivo Models for Drug Development, to hear Inotiv scientists compare the various models available for AD and PD drug development and the behavioral, molecular, and histopathological endpoints that can be used to determine if treatments show enough therapeutic potential to progress through the pharmaceutical development pipeline.
+Watch our on-demand webinar, Alzheimer's and Parkinson’s Disease In Vivo Models for Drug Development, to hear Inotiv scientists compare the various models available for Alzheimer's and Parkinson's disease drug development and the behavioral, molecular, and histopathological endpoints that can be used to determine if treatments show enough therapeutic potential to progress through the pharmaceutical development pipeline.

 Featured speakers include Inotiv's industry experts Lauren E. Hood, PhD (left) and Clark W. Bird, PhD, MBA (right).